screepers/ScreepsPerformanceServer/README.md

 ## Usage

-After you see `Start the simulation with runtime (... ticks if choose selected tick run)` then go to `localhost:21025` and check out the progress of your bot
+After you see `Start the simulation with runtime (... ticks if choose selected tick run)` then go to `localhost:21025` and check out the progress of your bot.
+The default password is `password`.

 Its also possible to start using `npx`, to do this you need to do `npm i -g screeps-performance-server`, then `npx screeps-performance-server` with optional parameter to limit tick count  `npx screeps-performance-server 1000`

+## Milestones

+Inside the config you can add milestones, these milestones will be checked every tick and if one of them is reached they will be logged.
+Server should stop after all milestones are reached.

+To add an milestone you can just edit or add one and add/update one of the following options:

+- level (rcl)
+- creeps (count)
+- structures (count)